Traveling by air these days involves much waiting around at airports, as well as the time you actually spend in the air.

-There is a possibility that after they pass through the x-ray machine that a security agent may want to see them to double check.
-The final decision whether an item can be taken through is always at the discretion of the security officer at the security checkpoint but you should not experience any problems with your crochet hooks.
+There is a possibility that after they pass through the x-ray machine that a security agent may want to see them to double-check.
+The final decision on whether an item can be taken through is always at the discretion of the security officer at the security checkpoint but you should not experience any problems with your crochet hooks.

-NOTE: As there is a possibility that if a security agent searches your carry on bag they could potentially get stabbed by the points then you should ensure that they are packed so that cannot happen.
+NOTE: As there is a possibility that a TSA officer may search your bags, they could potentially get stabbed by the hooks then you should ensure that they are packed so that cannot happen.

-This is an example response to a passenger’s question regarding carrying crochet hooks on a plane:
+This is a response from the TSA on Twitter to a passenger’s question regarding carrying crochet hooks on a plane:

 Can you take crochet hooks in your carry on?

-Although there is in theory no restrictions on the size of the crochet hooks you can take on board the aircraft with you, in practice you couldn’t take any of the really large hooks that you would use for those large projects.
-Clearly the hooks need to fit inside your hand luggage and the size of your cabin bag is restricted.
+Although there are in theory no restrictions on the size of the crochet hooks you can take on board the aircraft with you, in practice you couldn’t take any of the really large hooks that you would use for those large crochet projects.
+Clearly, the hooks need to fit inside your hand luggage and the size of your cabin bag is restricted.